Maintenance & Operations Technician

 - High School Diploma or GED

-- At least 2 years commercial building and facilities construction/maintenance experience
+- At least 2 years of commercial building and facilities construction/maintenance experience

-An equivalent combination of education, training and experience that demonstrates required knowledge, skills, and abilities may be considered.
+An equivalent combination of education, training, and experience that demonstrates the required knowledge, skills, and abilities may be considered.

 - Working Conditions

-- May require ability to lift a maximum of 100 pounds with or without assistance
+- May require the ability to lift a maximum of 50 pounds with or without assistance

 - Considerable walking and standing

-- Frequent performance of activities requiring a full range of body movement including bending, stooping, pushing, pulling, and climbing to heights of 30ft
+- Frequent performance of activities requiring a full range of body movement including bending, stooping, pushing, pulling, and climbing to heights of 30 feet

 - Vision to read manuals and record data and monitor and observe instruments and gauges